• sales@baycityboiler.com

 Steam traps are valves that were designed to optimize system efficiency by collecting steam condensate and redirecting back to the boiler feed system.
 All mechanical devices are prone to wear and tear over time, so they require scheduled maintenance.
 Steam traps are no exception.
 They sometimes need repairs to ensure they’re still up to the manufacturer’s standards.
 These repairs are essential to prevent blockages or leaks in the system.
 The good news is there are several methods that can be used to test how well a unit’s steam trap is operating, such as performing an ultrasound, visual observation, and temperature detection.
 Some common methods are outlined in the article below.

-Surveying the Traps with Temperature Readings
+Steam Survey with Temperature Readings

 The first step is to measure the trap’s inlet condensate temperature to detect if it’s functioning correctly.
 The optimal temperature of the trap’s inlet should be close to that of the saturated vapor.
 There should be a variation only if you have manually cooled the device when testing for low temperatures.